 Gen Z Employees Can Cater to Gen Z Customers

-It’s no surprise that people typically have an easier time relating to and working with people of similar demographics.
+It’s no surprise that people typically have an easier time relating to and working with people from similar demographics.
 Banks and credit unions alike need to appeal to Gen Z customers, and there are many ways in which you can do so—including who you hire.

 Did you know Gen Z makes up $143 billion in United States buying power?
 This equals out to approximately 40% of all consumer shopping!
 For obvious reasons, attracting and recruiting this demographic is essential to the success of your bank.

-Many banks have begun to realize they need to capitalize on this generation and attract them as customers.
+Many banks have begun to realize that they need to capitalize on this generation and attract them as customers.
 Traditional banking is losing ground to online banking and challenger banks—especially banks that operate exclusively online.
 Many of these banks are overseas at the moment, but they are quickly moving toward the states.
 What about your bank?
 Are you losing ground?
 You may be failing to make a connection with your customers, many of whom are Gen Z.

 Gen Z Is Superior Regarding Technology